 Respiratory Therapy (Bachelor of Science, B.S.)

 Missouri Western offers a Bachelor of Science in Respiratory Therapy.
-Respiratory Therapy focuses on prevention, diagnosis, treatment, management and rehabilitation of patients across the lifespan experiencing breathing and/or other cardiopulmonary issues.
-Respiratory Therapists work in hospitals, nursing homes, offices, sleep labs, rehabilitation facilities and even patients own homes.
+Respiratory Therapy students are trained to assess and treat people with breathing disorders, manage life support devices, maintain airways, deliver medication, draw and analyze blood, perform lung expansion and airway clearance and deliver therapeutic medical gasses.
+Registered Respiratory Therapists often work in hospitals, intensive care units including neonatal, pediatric, heart surgery and pulmonary ICUs.
+They also work in emergency departments, on rapid response and code blue teams, in labor and delivery and in operating rooms.
 The program is governed by the Commission on Accreditation for Respiratory Care (CoARC).
 Visit the CoARC website to obtain more information about Respiratory Therapy.
 CoARC, 264 Precision Blvd Telford, TN 37690 USA.

 The Respiratory Therapy (RT) program has a selective entrance policy.
 Application to the program is made separately from application for admission to Missouri Western.
+Students interested in becoming a Registered Respiratory Therapist should contact the Program Director for Respiratory Therapy at 816-271-4309 or firstname.lastname@example.org.
 Applicants must meet the following minimum requirements:

 - The applicant must have a minimum overall cumulative GPA of 2.5 (Contact Program Director if GPA is below a 2.5 and interested in becoming a respiratory therapist).